 We have a supportive and active Parent Council within the school.
-The chair of the Parent Council is Mr Brian Kerr.
-We meet every second month and are keen to start planning joint events again such as activity afternoons and fundraisers.
-If you wish to contact our chair please email him at longcalderwoodparentcouncil@googlemail.com
+The chair of the Parent Council is Morgan Edwards, and we meet every second month.
+If you wish to contact our chair, please email the secretary at longcalderwoodparentcouncil@googlemail.com